Dawn Redwood Facts

 Dawn Redwood Physical Description

-Much like all known still existing varieties of Redwood, the gorgeous Dawn Redwood attains an enormous height.
-However, despite its great size, this variety nevertheless remains the smallest of the three known types, by far.
+Much like all known lexisting varieties of Redwood, the gorgeous Dawn Redwood attains an enormous height.
+Despite its great size, this variety nevertheless remains the smallest of the three known types, by far.
 But, its branches also reach the greatest width, relative to height.

 Mature specimens of this beautiful tree average about 120 ft (37 m) in height.
-Yet, exceptional plants sometimes greatly exceed this measurement.
-Furthermore, the Dawn Redwood grows exceptional quickly.
-In point of fact, the tallest one ever reliably measured grew to a height of roughly 165 ft (50 m).
+Exceptional plants sometimes greatly exceed this measurement, though.
+The tree also grows exceptional quickly.
+In fact, the tallest one ever reliably measured grew to a height of about 165 ft (50 m).

-In addition, the bark of this stunning deciduous tree develops in comparatively elongated vertical strips.
-But surprisingly, the bark of this amazing tree quite often peels away in relatively thin strips.
+The bark of this stunning deciduous tree additionally develops in comparatively elongated vertical strips.
+Surprisingly, however, the bark of the amazing Dawn Redwood quite often peels away in relatively thin strips.
 The same bark also develops a deep brown color.

-Further, its leaves develop on opposing sides of a stem.
+Its leaves further develop on opposing sides of a stem.
 These average a length of 0.4 – 1.18 in (1 – 3 cm).
 The same leaves display a bright green color at first, but slowly turn reddish-brown or dark orange in Autumn.
 Its rounded pollen cones average 0.2 in ( 5 mm) in length.

 - Kingdom: Plantae